corelan/EncFSGui/README.md

   - [ ] Move installation instructions to wiki
   - [ ] Add pictures
   - [ ] Add license information everywhere, as needed
+  - [ ] Check if it would be possible to statically compile the app with encfs, osxfuse and openssl

+### DONE

   - [X] Updates
     - [X] Code to check for updates
     - [X] Option to "auto check for updates"
-    - improve mechanism to compare version info (only report on higher version numbers, ignore lower numbers)
+    - [X] improve mechanism to compare version info (only report on higher version numbers, ignore lower numbers)
-  - [ ] Check if it would be possible to statically compile the app with encfs, osxfuse and openssl
+  - [X] Add code to edit a (non-mounted) volume
+    - [X] Rename volume
+    - [X] Select a different mount point
+    - [X] Unsave password from Keychain (if saved)
+    - [X] Save password to Keychain (if not saved already)